Rigidity of flat holonomies: Stable holonomies for horospheres in negatively curved manifolds

+for $N$ large enough.
+In the case of relative $1/2$-pinching, the proof is similar, replacing (\ref{summand-estimate}) by (\ref{phi-norm-square3}) in the last step. \end{Rem}

 We now wish to compare the stable holonomy with the parallel transport of the Levi-Civita connection on horospheres.
 Consider two points $x,y$ on a horosphere $H_\xi$ in $\tilde M$ centered at $\xi \in \partial \tilde M$.
 Assume that $d_{H_\xi} (x,y) <\rho$ is smaller than the injectivity radius of $H_\xi$.
 We recall that, by Proposition \ref{one-all} (3), the injectivity radius of every horosphere is bounded below by a constant $\rho >0$.
 The stable holonomy $\Pi ^\xi (x,y)$ and the parallel transport $P^\xi (x,y)$ along the unique geodesic segment joining $x$ and $y$ a priori do not coincide.
 We insist on the fact that the stable holonomy is a dynamical object whereas the Levi-Civita connection is geometric.
-Assuming that they coincide locally on a horosphere has the following strong implication. \begin{Pro} Let $M$ be a closed Riemannian manifold with pinched negative curvature satisfying $-4(1-\tau ) \leq \kappa \leq -1$.
+Assuming that they coincide locally on a horosphere has the following strong implication. \begin{Pro} Let $M$ be a closed Riemannian manifold with sectional curvature satisfying either the strong $1/4$-pinching or relative $1/2$-pinching assumption.
 Let $\xi$ be a point in $\partial \tilde M$ and $x_0 \in H_\xi$ be a point in a horosphere centered at $\xi$.
 Assume that for every $x,y \in B_{H_\xi} (x_0, \frac{\rho}{2})$, the stable holonomy $\Pi ^\xi (x,y)$ coincide with the parallel transport $P^\xi (x,y)$ of the Levi-Civita connection of $H_\xi$.
 Then the induced metric on $H_\xi$ restricted to $B_{H_\xi} (x_0, \frac{\rho}{2})$ is flat. \end{Pro}

 \begin{proof} Since any pair of points in $B_{H_\xi} (x_0, \frac{\rho}{2})$ are at distance less than $\rho$, there is a unique geodesic segment joining them and by our coincidence assumption and assertion (2) of \ref{def-stable-holonomy2} it follows that